 Lastly, the dollar amount of coverage you purchase certainly affects your premiums.
 The higher the death benefit, the more risk the insurer takes on.
 As such, larger death benefits equate to higher premiums.
 Buy only what you need rather than over-insuring.

-Purchasing life insurance in your 70s can provide valuable benefits but also has some potential drawbacks to consider.
+Purchasing life insurance after age 70 can provide valuable benefits but also has some potential drawbacks to consider.

 Overall, the value depends on your specific situation and need for coverage later in life.
 Discuss the pros and cons with a licensed advisor.

-What Are Strategies for Finding Affordable Life Insurance for Seniors Over 70?
+Strategies for Finding Affordable Life Insurance for Seniors Over 70

 Even with higher risk in your senior years, there are still techniques for keeping life insurance affordable beyond your 70s: